Skip to Content

 The Robin

-As well as the regular scheduled buses around the Cotswolds, there’s also an on-demand bus minibus called The Robin.
-This covers rural areas in the North Cotswolds which don’t have regu.lar bus services, with 59 different destinations available, many of them small towns and villages.
-So it means you can explore some of the Cotswolds’ hidden gems without needing a car
+As well as the regular scheduled buses around the Cotswolds, there’s also an on-demand minibus called The Robin.
+This covers rural areas and smaller villages which don’t have regular bus services.
+So you can explore some of the Cotswolds’ hidden gems without needing a car.

 The service runs from 7am–7pm (excluding Sundays) and you can book your journey online, via their app or by phone, from two weeks in advance right up to an hour before you want to travel.
 You just search for the route you want and it gives you different options to choose from.